Mind the (Retirement Income) Gap

 Curious about the income gap you might face based on your circumstances?
 Check out the table below for insights.

-The Difference Between Total Expenditure and The NZ Superannuation
+The Difference Between Total Expenditure and NZ Super

 Two-person household's weekly expenditure